gt-cs3220-23fall/cs3220-labs/lab3/README.md

 # CS3220 Lab #3 (10 pts)

-10 pts in total, will be rescaled into 11.25% of your final score of the course.

-**Part 0: Env Setup**: 0 pts

-**Part 1: Deploy on Pynq-Jupyter**: 10 pts

-***Submission ddl***: Oct 9nd

-This lab serves as a continuation of Lab #2.
-The primary aim is to guide you through the process of deploying your RISC-V processor on a Pynq board.
+This lab continues from Labs #1 and #2.
+In this session, you will deploy your RISC-V processor on a Pynq board and deepen your understanding of IO protocols.

 **Learning Outcomes:**

-1. Learn to create and use AXI lite protocol to communicate with your RISC-V processor.
++ Develop proficiency in creating and utilizing AXI lite ports for communication with your RISC-V processor.

-2. Get familiar with Vivado and Vitis HLS toolchain.
++ Gain hands-on experience with the Vivado and Vitis HLS workflow to deploy hardware designs on FPGAs.

+**Lab Structure:**

++ **Part-1:** Step-by-step guidance on using AXI lite for communication with your RISC-V processor.

++ **Part-2:** Apply your knowledge to send instructions to your processor using external inputs via AXI lite.

+**Score Distribution:**

+The lab is worth a total of 10 points, contributing 12.85% to your final course grade.

++ **Part 0: Env Setup**: 0 pts

++ **Part 1: Deploy your RISC-V CPU on the Pynq Board**: 7 pts

++ **(Bonus) Part 2: Read / Write though AXI Lite**: 3 pts

+***Submission ddl***: Feb.
+27

-## Part-0: Env Setup (0 pts)
+## Part-0: Environment Setup <span style="color:blue">Not Ready (TBD after Server Ready)<span style="color:blue">

 ### Accessing Pynq Board

 We've settled remote access to the pynq board.
-Please follow the instructions outlined in this: [document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing).
+Please follow the instructions outlined in this [document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing).

-*Setting up the environment might take some time.
-Kindly be patient.*

-*Please note that the number of available pynq boards is limited, so please ensure you don't extend your remote session beyond 2 hours.*
+Note: Environment setup may take some time.
+Please be patient.
+Remember, the availability of Pynq boards is limited; ensure your remote session does not exceed 2 hours.

 ### Remote Desktop

-In this lab, you'll be working with Vivado and Vitis HLS 2020.2.
-For the best experience, we recommend accessing the remote desktop, where all the toolchains have been installed for you.
-Follow the same steps outlined in the [above document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing), The only difference is in Step 3: Click on "Synth & Emu" > "Synthesia Desktop" instead.
+You will use Vivado and Vitis HLS 2020.2 in this lab.
+Access the remote desktop for the best experience, where all necessary toolchains are pre-installed.
+Follow the instructions in the previously mentioned [document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing), selecting "Synth & Emu" > "Synthesis Desktop" at Step 3.

 ### Updalod & Download Files

-You can access the root directory of your remote machine through your browser.
-Refer to step 4 of the [above document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing), click on the "data root directory" at the bottom of the screen.
-The remote desktop and pynq board share the same data storage, so it is not needed to transfer data between them.
+Access your remote machine's root directory through your browser as outlined in Step 4 of the [document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing).
+Click on "data root directory" at the bottom of the screen.
+Since the remote desktop and Pynq board share the same data storage, transferring data between them is unnecessary.

-## Part-1: Deployment on Pynq-Jupyter (10pts)
+## Part-1: Deploy your RISC-V CPU on the Pynq Board <span style="color:blue">Ready<span style="color:blue">

 In this part, you will deploy your RISC-V processor on a pynq board.
-The pynq board provides a [field programmable gate array](https://en.wikipedia.org/wiki/Field-programmable_gate_array), which allows you to program its hardware.
-You will be able to communicate with the board through AXI lite protocol with a Jupyter notebook.
+The pynq board contains a [field programmable gate array (FPGA)](https://en.wikipedia.org/wiki/Field-programmable_gate_array), which allows you to program its hardware.
+You will be able to communicate with the board through AXI lite ports using a Jupyter notebook.

 ### Step-1: Vitis for Creating a Communication Adapter

-In this step, you will generate a communication adapter using [comm.cpp](comm.cpp) in Vitis HLS.
-This allows you to communicate with the verilog modules (your RISC-V processor).

-The code [comm.cpp](comm.cpp) only defines ports (inputs and output arguments) to verilog modules with memory-mapped connection using AXI lite protocol.
-So you can consider this vitis code as an communication adapter, and vitis generates most of the necessary logics for us.
+Use [comm.cpp](comm.cpp) in Vitis HLS to generate a communication adapter.
+This code defines ports (inputs and outputs) for Verilog modules, facilitating memory-mapped connections via AXI lite protocol.
+Vitis will automatically generate most of the necessary logic.

-For a detailed, step-by-step video demonstration, refer to this [link](https://drive.google.com/file/d/1GYrVq5hJ2KwMEMfOCgT8xiaIQPkq5pFb/view?usp=sharing).
-Additionally, you may find helpful guidance in the following tutorial: (https://www.hackster.io/whitney-knitter/rapid-prototyping-vitis-hls-ip-designs-using-pynq-f76910).
+For a detailed, step-by-step demonstration, refer to this [video](https://drive.google.com/file/d/1GYrVq5hJ2KwMEMfOCgT8xiaIQPkq5pFb/view?usp=sharing).

 ### Step-2: Vivado for Bitstream Generation

-#### [1] Prepare your codes:
+#### [1] Code Preparation:

-Modify the [pipeline.v](pipeline.v) to have two additional ports and change reset to rest_n, you will interact with it from the CPU side (Jupyter Notebook) through these ports.
+Modify [pipeline.v](pipeline.v)  include two additional ports and change the reset to reset_n.

 Before: